 Transitioning to raw

 Cats learn their concepts of food as kittens.
 Transitioning from kibble to a natural diet is seamless for most cats and more challenging for others.
 For cats that need extra encouragement to try new food, frequent exposure is the key.
 Unlike dogs, cats should not fast.
 With patience, most cats will love raw food.
 Although it is not recommended to mix kibble and raw food long term, this practice may help during the transition period.
+Scroll down for more detail.

 Reduced water consumption